ALL SOULS

 All Souls at Mountain View Cemetery was conceived by artists Paula Jardine & Marina Szijarto.
 Over the years, they have been joined by others who have shared their love and regard for their dead.

-The events occurring during All Souls at Mountain View Cemetery have included music, art, poetry and other creative expressions and the opportunity for the creation of personal shrines and memorials.
+The events that occurred during All Souls at Mountain View Cemetery included music, art, poetry and other creative expressions and the opportunity for the creation of personal shrines and memorials.

 Since its inception, many wonderful photographs have been taken at All Souls at Mountain View Cemetery of the events, the community, the installations and the art both by professionals and by attendees.